 As part of the degree program, students may participate in a summer internship with local HVAC/R employers to receive valuable on-the-job training.

 What's New in HVAC/R

 Brett Harmon went into heating, ventilation, air conditioning and refrigeration because he knew it would provide a steady income.
 The field has allowed him to return to his hometown of Imperial.

 Zach Karre has been named "Head of the Class" for the Heating, Ventilation, Air Conditioning and Refrigeration Technology program at North Platte Community College.

 HVAC/R Technology Diploma

-HVACR Training Diploma is intended for students who want hands-on skills and job knowledge for service and installation employment.
+The HVACR Training Diploma is intended for students who want hands-on skills and job knowledge for service and installation employment.
 Students will complete the required courses for the fall, spring, and summer terms of the HVAC training program for a total of 44 semester credit hours.
 Students seeking the Diploma option should plan on a maximum of 8 credit hours for internships for this award.

 Internships are an option for this program.
 A student may take additional electives instead of an internship.

 MPCC offers three different HVAC/R Certifications: Furnace Certificate, Air Conditioning Certificate, and Heat Pump Certificate.
-These provide limited educational opportunity to enhance a student's skill and ability in each specialty area by completing the required classes for each area.
+These provide a limited educational opportunity to enhance a student's skill and ability in each specialty area by completing the required classes for each area.

 Gainful Employment Information